MooersLab/tmux-rocks/README.md

 ## The hierarchy: sessions, windows, and panes.

 1. *Sessions* are at the same level as a terminal session.
 Each tab in iterm2 could be mapped to a different session.
-2. A *Window* corresponds a terminal window or a single tab.
+2. A *Window* corresponds to a terminal window or a single tab.
 Windows are numbered and can be renamed.
 3. A *pane* corresponds to the panes of a split window.
 Panes can also be named.
 The terminal sessions in each pane are independent.

 ## Cheatsheet